jonathanolson/slither/notes/patterns.md

   - Split "rules.ts" into separate files, so we don't pull in more than necessary?
   -
   - Verify rules!
-  - Highlander/Sector/Color rules!
-  - Run in parallel (get a setup to do one board at a time?)
-    - Get my desktop running up!
-    - OMG CAN WE WEBGPU THIS?!?
-  -
-  - CAN WE WEBGPU THIS?!!!!!!!!!!!!
-    - Can CPU focus on "redundancy with many rules", while GPU does the search?
   -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things